stevenvelozo/manyfest/README.md

 }
 ```

 #### This gives rise to the need for a "Key" data type which is a tuple

 The tuple will be a GUID or ID, but will represent both.
 As long as only one entity in the controlling scope (the Book table for instance) to have *both* the ID and the GUID, this can be used to make that the source of record for the Key.
 This allows lookups back and forth between GUID and ID.

-1. Author is the cannonical source for finding the GUIDAuthor->IDAuthor connection, and vice versa.
+1. Author is the canonical source for finding the GUIDAuthor->IDAuthor connection, and vice versa.
 Because it is the only record shape in the model space that contains both.
 2. GUIDAuthor is not in the Descriptors as a secondary address, but IDAuthor is.
 GUIDAuthor is, though, resolvable from the IDAuthor GUIDAddress property.
 3. This means we want to treat the "GUIDAuthor"/"IDAuthor" pairing as a single entry in a manyfest, which is a departure from how the rest of them operate.

-## BELOW WILL BE IN Pict

-## Record "Sieve"s

-Sometimes we want to take a record from a source shape, and translate it into a destination shape.
-This can be done with an implicit sieve or an explicit sieve.

-### Handy Assertions for Working with a Sieve

-* A record is a single object without loops.
-* A record is part of a RecordSet.
-* A record has an RecordSet key (e.g. "Users", "Projects", "Books", etc.).
-* A record may have an Entity key (e.g. "Users", "Projects", "Books", etc.).
-* The difference between RecordSet and Entity is that an Entity is a Record associated with a Key is expected to be stored in an Entity Storage System of some kind whereas a RecordSet Record might be abstract.
-* A Record has a Key which represents a GUID and Identifier.
-* GUIDs are RecordSet scoped strings that are unique to a Record.
-* Identifiers are RecordSet Storage scoped strings or numbers that are unique to a Record.
-* There is only one cannonical provider of each Record Entity
-* When creating a sieve instance, we are going to migrate sets of records from one schema to another.

-### Implicit Sieve

-An implicit sieve embeds the configuration for Projection(s) within the current recordset.
-There is a Projection array, each of which has an entry for basic record projections.
-This should be good enough for simple transformation operations.

-Each of these Projections come as a simple record shape with templated expressions.